spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/create-cluster-profiles/duplicate-pack-in-profile.md

 ---
 sidebar_label: "Duplicate a Pack in a Profile"
 title: "Duplicate a Pack in a Profile"
-description: "Learn how to create an infrastructure profile in Palette."
+description: "Learn how to deploy the same pack to multiple layers in a Palette cluster profile."
 hide_table_of_contents: false
 sidebar_position: 30
 tags: ["profiles", "cluster profiles"]